kapsner/mlexperiments/README.md

 [![codecov](https://codecov.io/gh/kapsner/mlexperiments/branch/main/graph/badge.svg?branch=main)](https://app.codecov.io/gh/kapsner/mlexperiments)
 <!-- badges: end -->

-The goal of the package `mlexperiments` is to provide a re-useable framework for reproducible machine learning experiments, namely:
+The goal of the package `mlexperiments` is to provide an extensible framework for reproducible machine learning experiments, namely:

 * Hyperparameter tuning: with the R6 class `mlexperiments::MLTuneParameters`, to optimize the hyperparameters in a k-fold cross-validation with one of the two strategies
   + Grid search